jeffmc6767/Stardance-safe/README.md

 ⸻

-Uploading
+How It Works

-1. Connect the ESP32 with USB.
+1. Power on the ESP32.
-2. Open the Arduino sketch.
-3. Select ESP32 Dev Module.
-4. Select the correct COM/Serial Port.
-5. Click Upload.

-If uploading fails, disconnect the servo and external power, upload again, then reconnect everything.
+2. The OLED will display Scan Card.
+3. Scan the authorized RFID card.
+4. The servo will lock or unlock.
+5. The OLED displays the status.
+6. The buzzer provides feedback.

 ⸻

-Using the Safe

-1. Power the ESP32.
-2. Power the servo with the external 5V supply.
-3. The OLED will display Scan Card.
-4. Scan the authorized RFID card.
-5. The servo will lock or unlock.
-6. The OLED will display the current status.
-7. The buzzer will beep once for access granted and twice for access denied.

-⸻

-Troubleshooting

-OLED stays black

-* Check SDA is connected to GPIO 21.
-* Check SCL is connected to GPIO 22.
-* Make sure the OLED I2C address is 0x3C.

-RFID does not read cards

-* Make sure it is powered from 3.3V.
-* Check all SPI wiring.
-* Verify the card UID in the code matches your RFID card.

-Servo jitters or resets the ESP32

-* Power the servo from an external 5V supply.
-* Connect the external power supply GND to ESP32 GND.
-* Do not power the servo from the ESP32.

-Upload fails

-* Disconnect the servo while uploading.
-* Use a good USB data cable.
-* Try an upload speed of 115200.

-⸻

-Current Status
+Current Features

-✅ RFID authentication
+* RFID Authentication

-✅ OLED display
+* OLED Status Display

-✅ Servo lock
+* Servo Lock

-✅ Buzzer feedback

-🚧 Keypad support coming soon

-🚧 Ultrasonic sensor

-🚧 Custom 3D printed enclosure

-🚧 Custom PCB
+* Active Buzzer Feedback

+More features such as a keypad, ultrasonic sensor, and custom enclosure will be added in future updates.